 2. Your competitor’s strategy, suppliers, and price range.
 All this information is going to allow you to create a superior business plan and become competitive yourself.

 Google Trends is a terrific place to start to see what’s popular in different countries.
 Alternatively, you can manually search for trending products online.
-As a rule of thumb, fitness equipment, tech gadgets, fashion items, and jewelry are among the most popular goods out there.
+As a rule of thumb, fitness equipment, tech gadgets, beauty products, game products, fashion items, and jewelry are among the most popular goods out there.

 Search for your niche